 - No Anthologies.

-In 2014 the BC Book Prizes will be accepting e-books for the Ethel Wilson Fiction Prize (this is on a trial basis for one year) provided the book meets the following criteria:
+The BC Book Prizes accepts e-books for the Ethel Wilson Fiction Prize provided the book meets the following criteria:

 - A signed statement of verification of copyright must be provided.

 - The book must be the equivalent of at least 48 pages long.

 - The book must provide proof that it was published in the appropriate eligible year.

 - The book must have gone through a professional editing process.

 - Three printed and bound copies of the e-Book must be provided for the jury.